 - Frame free printables or decorative paper.
 This is a super inexpensive way to changes things up season to season.
 I personally framed some tissue paper from the Hearth and Hand line in frames that normally have more bright airy prints.

 - Buy wreaths that are not meant for Christmas and add small accents.
 A magnolia wreath is very on trend and great to hang year round.
 I weaved some berries into mine without using any adhesive – making it festive then able to be left as is after the season!
 For our back door I added a simple wreath that again is not a Christmas wreath, but does look Christmas-y due to the rest of the decor.

 - Use what you have!
 For our entry way I used two scarves in a basket to look like a blanket.
 The scarves are from the Target Dollar spot last year and worked perfect for that space!
 I also used a basket and rug that were not in use as a “tree skirt” in the dining room instead of buying new.
 Repurposing items saves you money and many time ends up being a more unique and fun way to decorate.

 - Find inexpensive items that you can use to tie together multiple areas of your house.
-We do not have an open concept house anymore, which means that I have the freedom to sort of break up the “Christmas theme” I have happening in each room.
-But in order for it to flow, I did try to use common pieces throughout.
-For example.
-Houses were a common theme this year for me.
+Your whole home doesn’t have to have the exact same theme, but if you tie each room together with some aspect of your decor it will flow.
+For example: Houses were a common theme this year for me.
 The little white houses from the Target dollar spot, and the House print paper from Targets Hearth and Hand line (which is also on a kitchen towel and hot pads).
-Repeating small accents helps the house to flow together, but also if that’s able to happen it probably means that your decor is on a good wavelength.
-I try to find lots of fun elements in the Target Dollar spot, or at Michael’s for under $5 that can help make this happen!
+This little aspect really tied all of my rooms together.

 I would love to hear what your tips and tricks are for decorating for Christmas!!